Scheme for the Promotion of Agricultural Products

-The Department of Agriculture, Food and the Marine undertakes to use its best endeavours to hold confidential any information provided in this call for proposals subject to their obligations under law, including the Freedom of Information Act, which came into force on 21 April 1998.
+The Department undertakes to use its best endeavours to hold confidential any information provided in this call for proposals subject to their obligations under law, including the Freedom of Information Acts 1997 and 2003.

-Please note that, in response to a request under the Freedom of Information Act, information not identified as sensitive (with supporting reasons) could be released.
+Please note that, in response to a request under the Freedom of Information Acts, information not identified as sensitive (with supporting reasons) could be released.
 Therefore in responding to this call for proposals, you should identify the specific information that you do not wish to be disclosed, stating the reasons for its sensitivity.
-The Department of Agriculture, Food and the Marine will consult with you about this sensitive information before making a decision on any Freedom of Information request received.
+The Department will consult with you about this sensitive information before making a decision on any Freedom of Information request received.

 Beneficiaries should be advised that their data will be made public and that the data may be processed by auditing and investigating bodies of the European Union and the Member States for the purpose of safeguarding the Union’s financial interests.